-He gave us a lesson in grace and dignity.
+We received a lesson on grace and dignity from him.
 He didn’t let his medical condition and pain get in the way of his mission.
 He selflessly motivated and inspired others while he was suffering in silence.

 He chose to visit sick children and give commencement speeches to encourage young people to do the work and find their destiny.